Concise tensors of minimal border rank

 \begin{remark} While throughout we work over $\BC$, our constructions (except for explicit computations regarding classification of tensors and their symmetries) do not use anything about the base field, even the characteristic zero assumption.
-The only possible nontrivial applications of the complex numbers are in the cited sources, but we expect that our main results, except for Theorem~\ref{5isom}, are valid over any field. \end{remark}
+The only possible nontrivial applications of the complex numbers are in the cited sources, but we expect that our main results, except for Theorem~\ref{5isom}, are valid over most fields. \end{remark}